 DCS Spatial Services now provides authoritative datasets in the Geocentric Datum of Australia (GDA2020).
 In addition, some DCS services continue to support requests for data in alternate datums.

-GIS users should engage their software vendor for GDA2020 support.
+GIS users should update software and workflows to support GDA2020 and/or associated transformations.
+Contact your software vendor for GDA2020 support.

 GIS software supporting the NTv2 grid ‘conformal plus distortion’ transformation is recommended.